UberEATS Toronto: Pay Rates and Driver Requirements

 Uber Eats drivers are on their own for insurance.
 Only rideshare drivers that transport passengers are covered on delivery trips as well as their regular UberX trips.
 If you drive one of these services also, then you are covered under their commercial policy.

-You are required to maintain your own personal insurance policy though and submit proof to Uber when signing up.
+You are required to maintain your personal insurance policy though and submit proof to Uber when signing up.

 Most insurance companies require you to disclose to them you are using your vehicle for commercial purposes.
 Before you start driving, you should talk with your insurance company or agent for more information.